amyjko/whyline/README.md

 ## Support

 Unfortunately, because I've long since moved on to other projects, I cannot support this code or develop it further.
 Fork it, patch it, extend it: do whatever you like with it.
 It's here for the public good as an archive for future generations of developer tool developers.
-That said, I'd love to see what you do with it!
+I'd love to see what you do with it!
 I love to hear stories about how people are building upon the work.

+That said, if you find that things are critically broken and can be fixed with some simple changes, submit a pull request.
+I'll review all requests eventually and merge them, so that others can continue to play with the code.